-The Collider’s Program co-director, Albert C. Mikkelsen, elaborates on the challenges of the startup era and how tech-transfer can make a difference.
+The Collider’s Program co-director, Albert C. Mikkelsen, elaborates on the conclusions of The Collider’s panel he moderated at 4 Years From Now, “Tech-transfer: can it save us from the end of the startup era?”.
 Enjoy the read:

 Will tech transfer save us from the end of the startup era?
 As commented in an article from a few weeks ago, the complexities of today’s developing technologies have spurred a debate on whether the startup model will continue to be efficient in driving innovation.

 This was the debate I had the honor to moderate held at The Collider’s panel during 4YFN, Mobile World Congress a couple of weeks ago in Barcelona.
 The panel counted with four outstanding speakers: Elena Canetti, Partner at Inveniam Group; Ricardo Baeza-Yates, CTO NTENT; Tom Hockaday, CEO at Technology Transfer Innovation; and Ali Muhammad, Principal Investigator in Robotics Systems at VTT Technical Research Center of Finland.
 Their input allowed to draw five key conclusions from the debate: